Ujjwal0712/Translator/README.md

-The model architecture has been built from scratch using PyTorh and trained on Kaggle GPU P100 for 10 epochs.
+The model architecture has been built from scratch using PyTorch and trained on Kaggle GPU P100 for 10 epochs.
 The training time took over 5 hours 15 minutes on the above dataset of size 277451 sentence pairs.

 The model achieved a BLEU score of 53.58 evaluated on a test dataset of 10k sentence pairs.